Li-Jinjie/Li-Jinjie.github.io/_Projects/Development of a Settable Constant Temperature Controller.md

 4. **Power circuit**

-   The power supply needs to convert 220V 50Hz AC power into ±12V to supply operation amplifiers, into + 12V to cooling module, and + 5V to control circuit.
+   The power supply needs to convert 220V 50Hz AC power into ±12V to supply operation amplifiers, into + 12V to the cooling module, and + 5V to the control circuit.

    <img src="https://s2.ax1x.com/2019/08/04/e6LvFg.png" alt="e6LvFg.png" border="0" />

 5. **Bluetooth and APP**

-   Select HC-08 module, which adopts the serial communication protocol and BLE4.0 to support Android and IOS system.
+   We selected the HC-08 module, which adopts the serial communication protocol and BLE4.0 to support Android and iOS system.

-   Use Android Studio to develop an Android App.
-Use the built-in Bluetooth API to connect the App with HC-08 module.
-Complete the function of displaying and controlling the temperature on the cellphone.
+   We used Android Studio to develop an Android App.
+We used the built-in Bluetooth API to connect the App with the HC-08 module.
+We completed the function of displaying and controlling the temperature on the cellphone.

 6. **Healing module**

-   We use a 220V, 600W heating plate to heat the tank.
-The heating plate is pasted at the bottom to increase the contact area between the heater and the system and make the heating more uniform.
-After testing, the heating efficiency is 2 ℃/min.
+   We used a 220V, 600W heating plate to heat the tank.
+The heating plate was pasted at the bottom to increase the contact area between the heater and the system and make the heating more uniform.
+After testing, the heating efficiency was 2 ℃/min.

    PID control method needs to adjust the power of the heating plate.
-We connect the relay to the heating circuit and control the relay's switching-on and off by generating PWM wave (5V) through the 555 timer circuit.
+We connected the relay to the heating circuit and controlled the relay's switching-on and off by generating PWM wave (5V) through the 555 timer circuit.
 By changing the duty cycle of the PWM wave, the power of the heating plate can be changed.

    <img src="https://s2.ax1x.com/2019/08/04/e6LzWj.png" alt="e6LzWj.png" border="0" />

 7. **Cooling module**

-   To cool water quickly, we design a refrigeration module to speed up the heat dissipation of the system.
+   To cool water quickly, we designed a refrigeration module to speed up the heat dissipation of the system.
 At first, we used 12V 140W 1275 semiconductor chiller.
-After testing,  the cooling effect was not good.
-Later, we use two fans instead to accelerate the heat dissipation, which significantly accelerated the cooling speed.
+After testing, we found the cooling effect to be ineffective.
+Later, we used two fans instead to accelerate the heat dissipation, which significantly accelerated the cooling speed.

 8. **PCB boards**

-   We draw two 10cm*10cm PCB boards to actuate the whole circuits and connect the two boards with an MCU board.
+   We drew two 10cm*10cm PCB boards to actuate the whole circuits and connect the two boards with an MCU board.
 The PCB boards are as follows and you can download them from [here](https://github.com/Li-Jinjie/Design-of-Settable-Constant-Temperature-Controller/tree/master/PCB%20Board).

    |                            PCB_1                             |                            PCB_2                             |
    | :----------------------------------------------------------: | :----------------------------------------------------------: |